andrewchambers/janet-xcore/README.md

 # janet-xcore

-Proposed and experimental additions to the janet stdlibrary.
+Rejected, proposed and/or experimental additions to the janet stdlibrary.

 # Usage